matthiasrsl/fakenewsdetection/README.md

     ]
 }
 ```
+Regarding the `reddit_comments` producer, the authentication is made as a script app.
+Read the Reddit API documentation for more information.

 ## Changing the prediction model
 Changing the prediction model can be done by replacing the `models/production_model_3` directory (or adding a new directory and changing the code in `prediction_engine.py`).
 The directory must be created by saving a Spark ML model.
 This model must take a datafram column `text` as input and perform a binary classification (the output columns must therefore include `prediction` and `probability`).
 Any columns created by the internal stages of the model will be included in the output data, which can be undesirable.